catalpainternational/IRMIS/README.md

 ## Geobuf

 We use https://github.com/mapbox/geobuf for compressing GeoJson for transfer down the wire.
-`./manage.py collate_geometries` will group Road models and merge their geometries into a GeoJson FeatureCollection, then encode it into a geobuf file.
+`./manage.py collate_geometries` will group Road, Bridge, Culvert & Drift asset models and merge their geometries into a GeoJson FeatureCollection, then encode it into a geobuf file.
 The files are saved in the media root for access by the client.

 ## Protobuf